Kirandeep-Singh-Khehra/DOSE-Visualizer/README.md

 # DOSE-Visualizer
-Dose is a simple html project to visualize step-by-step creation of Huffman Tree and File Optimal Merge Pattern Problem
+Dose is a simple html project to visualize step-by-step creation of *Huffman Tree* and *File Optimal Merge Pattern Problem*.